SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

 });
 ```

-Confirm that the project is building by in the command line executing:
+Confirm that the project is building by running the following command:

 ```sh
 gulp serve